kediasparsh/pdf-generator/README.md

 4. Run the application:

    - If using an IDE, run the main application class.
-   - If using Maven, run `mvn spring-boot:run` from the project's root directory.
+   - If using Maven, run `mvn clean spring-boot:run` from the project's root directory.

 5. The application should now be running on `http://localhost:8080`.